-For general inquiries about the Department’s existing employee resource groups please contact the Office of Diversity & Inclusion.
+For general inquiries about the Department’s existing employee resource groups or to update any of the information below, please contact the Office of Diversity & Inclusion.

-BIG Energy Chapter will leverage the Office of Personnel Management’s (OPM) competency model, the Executive Core Competencies/Qualifications; Myers Briggs; DiSC, SkillSoft; Individual Development Plans and other developmental tools as vehicles for skill development towards enhancing individual performance to accomplish the mission of the Department of Energy.
+BIG Energy Chapter will leverage the Office of Personnel Management’s (OPM) competency model, the Executive Core Competencies/Qualifications; Myers Briggs; DiSC, Skillsoft; Individual Development Plans and other developmental tools as vehicles for skill development toward enhancing individual performance to accomplish the mission of the Department of Energy.

-The Community for the Advancement of Latinos at the Department of Energy, CALDOE, is an employee resource group at the U.S. Department of Energy and works in collaboration with the Office of Diversity and Inclusion.
+The Community for the Advancement of Latinos at the Department of Energy, CALDOE, works in collaboration with the Office of Diversity and Inclusion.
 CALDOE is a voluntary membership organization that aims to promote a culture of diversity and inclusion through continual learning.
 It provides opportunities to the Hispanic/Latino community by expanding agency outreach and services, serves as a link between Latino/Hispanic employees and senior management, and connects a diverse array of backgrounds, beliefs, and experiences to the Department’s key decision-makers.

-EnergyVets is a Department of Energy ERG that provides a way for veterans to come together across the agency and sub-agencies, to share information and access to resources that are useful to our community.
-The EnergyVets’ mission is to build and maintain an active community within the Department that will evaluate, develop, and advocate for new and existing programs for veterans emphasizing on onboarding, integration, communications, development, and retention of DOE Veterans.
-EnergyVets envisions a Department of Energy that provides enduring, enterprise-wide support which fully values the unique capabilities, experiences, and leadership that military veterans bring to the DOE enterprise.
+EnergyVets provides a way for veterans to come together across the agency and sub-agencies to share information and access to resources that are useful to our community.
+The EnergyVets’ mission is to build and maintain an active community within the Department that will evaluate, develop, and advocate for new and existing programs for veterans emphasizing on onboarding, integration, communications, development, and retention of DOE veterans.
+EnergyVets envisions a Department of Energy that provides enduring, enterprise-wide support that fully values the unique capabilities, experiences, and leadership that military veterans bring to the DOE enterprise.